 Starting with the first candle on Week One, we read the day’s entry, listen to the song, look at the artwork chosen for the day, then pray the Psalm.
 Done.

 We light only the first candle during the first week, then the first and second candles during the second week, and so on.
 By Christmas morning, we light all five candles — the four Advent candles and the Christmas Day candle.

 Shadow & Light also includes two extra entries for St. Nicholas and St. Lucia Days, which happen to occur during Advent, so we’ll do those on December 6 and 13, respectively.

-Christmastide is then twelve full days (you know the song), from December 25-January 5.
+Again, Advent lasts through the four Sundays before Christmas, then Christmastide is twelve full days (you know the song), from December 25-January 5.
 Epiphany follows the next day, on January 6.
 Epiphanytide continues in the spirit of the Christmas season until February 2, Candlemas.
 Some traditions even recognize the Epiphany season through Ash Wednesday.

 If all this is gobbledygook to you, I get it.
 I wasn’t raised in any sort of tradition that recognized the global, ancient liturgical Church calendar, and it’s only been the past five or so years that we’ve included it as part of our family’s holiday tradition.

 But it’s such a blessing to us now, and it’s my favorite way to recognize the historic season so often co-opted by modern commercialism.
 It’s genuinely fun.